pyxelr/hacker-news-bluish-gray/README.md

 # Hacker News - Bluish Gray (2018)

-Bluish Gray Theme for Hacker News
+Bluish Gray Theme for Hacker News.
+Also applies to DataTau.

 This style is available to use [from Userstyles](https://userstyles.org/styles/157400/hacker-news-bluish-gray-2018) webpage.